UN declaration is focus of government, First Nations meetings in B.C.: grand chief

 VANCOUVER — Health care, homelessness, land and resources are among the key topics to be discussed at meetings between British Columbia cabinet ministers and representatives from more than 200 First Nations organizations.

-Grand Chief Stewart Phillip, of the Union of BC Indian Chiefs, says landmark B.C. legislation requiring laws be consistent with the United Nations Declaration on the Rights of Indigenous Peoples is the foundation to get that serious work done.
+Grand Chief Stewart Phillip, of the Union of BC Indian Chiefs, said Tuesday that landmark B.C. legislation requiring laws be consistent with the United Nations Declaration on the Rights of Indigenous Peoples is the foundation to get that work done.

+“I think we’ve moved beyond the ‘I talk,’ I think we’ve moved beyond the flirting, and I think now is the time, with the foundation and platform of the Declaration on the Rights of Indigenous Peoples Act, to do some serious work,” he said.

-This is the seventh B.C.
-Cabinet and First Nations Leaders’ Gathering and it comes three years after the province passed the legislation.
+Phillip made the comments at the start of the seventh B.C.
+Cabinet and First Nations Leaders’ Gathering.
+It comes three years after the province passed the legislation.

+Cheryl Casimer, with the First Nations Summit political executive, said First Nations are trying to change archaic and colonial institutions and structures that never used to have space for Indigenous partners.

+She said since the legislation passed, First Nations have a stronger vision of what they want to see, “how to breathe life” into the act, and how to implement it in their communities.

 In his speech to the meeting, Premier David Eby said his government is committed to implementing the declaration and also wants to be able to address specific issues seen in communities.

+He has appointed Doug White as special counsel to the premier on Indigenous reconciliation.

-He has appointed Doug White, a lawyer, former chief of the Snuneymuxw First Nation and co-chair of Eby’s transition team, as special counsel to the premier on Indigenous reconciliation.
+White is a lawyer, First Nations negotiator, a former chief of the Snuneymuxw First Nation and was the co-chair of Eby’s transition team.

 The premier says White’s role will be to help navigate issues involving multiple provincial ministries and the federal government.